-Ref Business Cases & Projects 1.1 Operational Parking Reviews Reviewing time restrictions and charges Undertaken every 3-4 years.
-Most recent review undertaken in 2015 Key immediate action is development of operational targets for compliance, with associated monitoring 1.2 Installation of secure bike parking facilities • Bike parking facilities to be installed in modular form to allow incremental upgrades to Increased capacity Add service - tyre pumps, e-bike chargers, showers/lockers 1 2 Provide shelter 1.3 District Plan Review Transport provisions reviewed as part of the wider district plan review.
+Ref Business Cases & Projects 1.1 Operational Parking Reviews Reviewing time restrictions and charges • Undertaken every 3-4 years.
+Most recent review undertaken in 2015 Key immediate action is development of operational targets for compliance, with 1.2 associated monitoring Installation of secure bike parking facilities 1.2 Bike parking facilities to be installed in modular form to allow incremental upgrades to o Increased capacity Add service - tyre pumps, e-bike chargers, showers/lockers o Provide shelter 1.3 District Plan Review Transport provisions reviewed as part of the wider district plan review.
 Undertaken roughly every 10 years.
-Transport provisions of the current District Plan to be reviewed within the next 18 • Transport provisions of the current District Plan to be reviewed within the next 18 months 1.4 New off-street parking 1.7 Project to identify opportunities for additional or replacement off-street parking within close proximity of the town centre.
+Transport provide a second District Plants have a least the roughly the roughly and the roughly t Transport provisions of the current District Plan to be reviewed within the next 18 months 1.4 New off-street parking Project to identify opportunities for additional or replacement off-street parking within close proximity of the town centre.
 Will consider appropriateness of the Dunmore Street carpark in context of the shared space initiatives.
-2.1 Ballantyne Road Corridor Upgrade • Will develop business case for the future function and form of Ballantyne Road (full length).
-Business case will provide input to 2018 long term plan and regional land transport plan Ballantyne Road / Riverbank Rd intersection investigation to progress separately 2.2 Town Centre Shared Space • Will develop and implement plans for shared space / pedestrianisation of the core town centre streets • Elements of project are underway in 2015/16 with the examination of Ardmore Street and Lakeside Rd as part of the Lakefront Reserve Development Plan 2.3 Cross town /State highway Connection (Ballantyne/Hedditch) Will progress the business cases for the Ballantyne - Hedditch connection, to provide input to the 2018 long term plan and regional land transport plan input to the 2018 long term plan and regional land transport plan 2.4 Road network Review • Strategic review of the planned road network.
+2.1 Ballantyne Road Corridor Upgrade Will develop business case for the future function and form of Ballantyne Road (full length).
+Business case will provide input to 2018 long term plan and regional land transport plan Ballantyne Road / Riverbank Rd intersection investigation to progress separately 2.2 Town Centre Shared Space Will develop and implement plans for shared space / pedestrianisation of the core town centre streets Elements of project are underway in 2015/16 with the examination of Ardmore Street and Lakeside Pd as part of the Lakestont Personal Payer Payer 2.3 and Lakeside Rd as part of the Lakefront Reserve Development Plan Cross town /State highway Connection (Ballantyne/Hedditch) 2.5 Will progress the business cases for the Ballantyne - Hedditch connection, to provide input to the 2018 long term plan and regional land transport plan 2.4 Road notwork Povious 2.4 Road network Review Strategic review of the planned road network.
 Last review undertaken in 2015 and should be undertaken every 5-6 years.
-Includes updates to transport models following to coincide with national census 2.5 Cycling and Walking Audits • Reviews of road / path conditions against council standards.
-Outputs generally feed into minor improvements programmes Undertaken every 3 years 2.6 Main School bike /walk routes Development of detailed programme, funded by NZTA, for upgrade of school walking/bike routesSignificant improvements to commence in the 2018 long term plan period.
-2.7 Main commuter bike/walk routes 2.7 Work to commence in 2018 long term plan period Will link to school and recreation route work 2.8 SH6/84 Intersection improvement 2.0 Protection of ability to upgrade intersection in the long-term.
-2.9 Anderson Rd Corridor - Business case required to identify capacity improvements.
-Linked to cycling commuter route project 2.10 Crown Range Rd route safety study • Project to identify and prioritise safety improvements for Crown Range Rd. • Project will need to tie in with the district wide road safety programme business case (being developed separately within council)
+Includes updates to transport models following to coincide with national census 2.5 Cycling and Walking Audits Reviews of road / path conditions against council standards.
+Outputs generally feed into minor improvements programmes Undertaken every 3 years 2.6 Main School bike /walk routes Development of detailed programme, funded by NZTA, for upgrade of school Development of detailed programme, funded by NZTA, for upgrade of school walking/bike routes Significant improvements to commence in the 2018 long term plan period.
+2.7 Main commuter bike/walk routes Work to commence in 2018 long term plan period Will link to school and recreation route work 2.8 SH6/84 Intersection improvement 2.9 Protection of ability to upgrade intersection in the long-term.
+Anderson Rd Corridor 2.3 Business case required to identify capacity improvements.
+Linked to cycling commuter route project 2.10 Crown Range Rd route safety study Project to identify and prioritise safety improvements for Crown Range Rd.
+Project will need to tie in with the district wide road safety programme business case (being developed separately within council)